 For years, many clinical trials have taken place, highlighting the health effects of CBD.
 The first studies have shown its positive effects on anxiety.
 Then, in the 70s, it was discovered that it had benefits for nausea and pain.
 Finally, in the late 90s, researchers discovered that it reduced the degeneration of neurons, which could be useful in research on Alzheimer's disease.

 Some American states (Alaska, Oregon, Washington) then decided to legalize cannabis (CBD and THC) for therapeutic purposes.
 This has made it possible to find drugs like Sativex on the market, containing the same dosage of THC and CBD.
 Indeed, the association of these two molecules makes it possible to multiply the benefits of these molecules and not to create dependence in the patient.
 This medication is particularly indicated in the treatment of neuropathic pain.

 In France, Sativex has had an authorization on the market since 2015, but has not yet been marketed due to difficulties in agreeing on its price.
 However, this proves how the regulations on cannabis (CBD and THC) have evolved in recent years.
-Certain countries like Canada decided to allow it completely.
+Some countries like Canada decided to allow it completely.
 In Europe, Luxembourg is currently debating this question.

 Various studies have been carried out since the 60s on this molecule.
 They have demonstrated the effects of CBD on many conditions.
 In particular, it would reduce:

 - Nausea and vomiting, especially related to chemotherapy

 - Epileptic seizures